Approximate Bregman near neighbors in sublinear time: Beyond the triangle inequality: Introduction

 At a high level\cite{snotes}, low-dimensional Euclidean approximate near-neighbor search works as follows.
 The algorithm builds a quad-tree-like data structure to search the space efficiently at query time.
 Cells reduce exponentially in size, and so a careful application of the triangle inequality and some packing bounds allows us to bound the number of cells explored in terms of the ``spread'' of the point set (the ratio of the maximum to minimum distance).
 Next, terms involving the spread are eliminated by finding an initial crude approximation to the nearest neighbor.
 Since the resulting depth to explore is bounded by the logarithm of the ratio of the cell sizes, any $c$-approximation of the nearest neighbor results in a depth of $O \left(\log(c/\eps) \right)$.
 A standard data structure that yields such a crude bound is the \emph{ring tree}~\cite{blackbox}.

-Unfortunately, these methods (which work also for doubling metrics~\cite{bounded,blackbox,cover}) require two key properties: the existence of the triangle inequality, as well as packing bounds for fitting small-radius balls into large-radius balls.
+Unfortunately, these methods (which work also for doubling metrics~\cite{bounded,blackbox}) require two key properties: the existence of the triangle inequality, as well as packing bounds for fitting small-radius balls into large-radius balls.
 Bregman divergences in general are not symmetric and do not even satisfy a directed triangle inequality!
 We note in passing that such problems do not occur for the \emph{exact} nearest neighbor problem in constant dimension: this problem reduces to point location in a Voronoi diagram, and Bregman Voronoi diagrams possess the same combinatorial structure as Euclidean Voronoi diagrams~\cite{bvd}.
+The complexity of a Voronoi diagram of $n$ points is well known to be $O(n^{\frac{d}{2}})$, and as such of prohibitive space complexity.

 \paragraph*{Reverse Triangle Inequality} The first observation we make is that while Bregman divergences do not satisfy a triangle inequality, they satisfy a weak \emph{reverse triangle inequality}: along a line, the sum of lengths of two contiguous intervals is always \emph{less} than the length of the union.
 This immediately yields a packing bound: intuitively, we cannot pack too many disjoint intervals in a larger interval because their sum would then be too large, violating the reverse triangle inequality.